Why your pension is your most inheritable asset

 Unfortunately, if you have a large estate, it’s not always that simple.
 If your estate is worth more than £2m, the RNRB is then tapered, and so reduces by £1 for every £2 over £2m, so by £2.7m you’ll no longer benefit from the RNRB.
 Therefore, for couples in this instance, it is possible to pass on between £650,000 and £1m inheritance tax free.

 Why would you use your pension for inheritance tax purposes?

 Let’s first look at defined contribution, or money purchase pensions which are schemes that are based on how much you (and/or your employer) has put in, which includes Self-Invested Personal Pensions (SIPPs).
-These are now the most common type of pension, and the introduction of auto enrolment (where within certain conditions employers must automatically enroll employees into a company pension scheme) has seen an increase in the number of these pensions, from 2.1m in 2011, to 21m in 2019.
+These are now the most common type of pension, and the introduction of auto enrolment (where within certain conditions employers must automatically enrol employees into a company pension scheme) has seen an increase in the number of these pensions, from 2.1m in 2011, to 21m in 2019.

 What happens to your pension when you die?